JanssenProject/jans/docs/janssen-server/planning/caching.md

 1. **Database** A "database cache" is an oxymoron.
 But in cases where you don't want another component or service, but you need the session replication for a cluster, it may be convenient to persist the "cache" data in the database.

-1. **Couchbase**  If you are already using Couchbase for persistence, then Janssen Auth Server can use "ephemeral buckets", which exist only in memory, for caching.

 1. **Redis** The best choice if you need a cache service for RDBMS, or Spanner.
 Great performance and low cache miss rate.
 Commercial Redis